 What Is A Randonneur Bike?

-Technically, any one-meter wide, human-powered, wheeled contraption can be used as a Randonneur bike.
-But enthusiasts prefer the more efficient and well-made design of the 80s.
-This classic form is characterized by several features that will be discussed one by one in the succeeding paragraphs.
+Technically, any human-powered, one-meter wide wheeled contraption can be used as a Randonneur bike.
+But fans prefer the more efficient and well-made design of the 80s.
+This classic style has several distinct features, which we’ll discuss in the next paragraphs.

 Handle Bars and Rando Bags